aim97/Neural-networks/Theory basics/readme.md

 ## Perceptron

+it's the most simple form of a neural network, just one nerve.

+### Human nervous system

+The human nervous system is composed of a number of nerves, nerves have multiple types, but they have a general form:

+1.

-it's the most simple form of a neural network, just one nerve, **How does a Perceptron work?** like a nerve in your body a perceptron receives input signals, treats each of them based on their value, and computes a function, if the value of the neuron is beyond a certain limit it fires otherwise it doesn't
+**How does a Perceptron work?**
+like a nerve in your body a perceptron receives input signals, treats each of them based on their value, and computes a function, if the value of the neuron is beyond a certain limit it fires otherwise it doesn't